+In Russia, the connection between Darwinism and the education of women was implicitly linked to political radicalism, which was important for the Museum's survival after the Bolshevik Revolution of October 1917.
 A number of the leading nineteenth-century Russian Darwinist scientists were implicitly or explicitly connected with radical opposition, either to the Tsarist regime as a political structure, or at least to the antipathy of the regime to modernising the education system, particularly with regard to the sciences.
-For example, among those Russian Darwinists particularly lauded by the Bolsheviks after 1917, the neurophysiologist Ivan Sechenov - who had been personally acquainted with Darwin - and the behavioural psychologist Vladimir Bekhterev, were both overt supporters of radicalism.
-Moreover, Sechenov was a particular advocate of women's education.
-While Sechenov's disciple, the behavioural psychologist Ivan Pavlov was not overtly political, he nevertheless challenged the contemporary educational system by encouraging women to study in his laboratory from the 1890s onwards.
+Amongst their number were the behavioural psychologist Vladimir Bekhterev, the neurophysiologist Ivan Sechenov - who had been personally acquainted with Darwin , and Sechenov's disciple, the behavioural psychologist Ivan Pavlov - Darwinists who were particularly lauded by the Bolsheviks after 1917.